scrowl-io/owl-ui/README.md

 `lerna add @owlui/[COMPONENT_DEPENDENCY] --scope=@owlui/[COMPONENT]`

-for example, the command below adds the `button` component as a dependency in the `newcomponent`:
+For example, the command below adds the `button` component as a dependency in the `newcomponent`:

 `lerna add @owlui/button --scope=@owlui/newcomponent`